Just bought a breast pump and have no idea what to do with it? Here’s a complete beginner’s guide to using a breast pump!

 3. Next, put the breast shields to your breasts.
 If you don’t have a hands-free pumping bra, I would recommend getting or making one so that you don’t have to hold your breast shields up for the entire pumping session.

 4. Turn the pump on using the power button.
-You want to start in letdown mode (some pumps call it massage mode).
+You want to start in letdown mode (some pumps call it massage mode – more on breast pump settings here).
 You should feel quick, light suction.
 You may see drips of milk start to come out of your breasts.